schlotterp/Nuc7i5BNK-Opencore/README.md

 - HDMI Audio working
 - Microphone/Siri not working

-Check if all installed kexts are necessary, if not, please report.
+Check if all installed kexts are necessary and if the selecet SMBIOS makes sense, if not, please report.